Jason Blum

 Early Life and Background

-Jason Ferus Blum was born in Los Angeles, California, the son of art professor Shirley Neilsen Blum and independent art dealer Irving Blum.
-Raised in a household connected to the arts, he was exposed early to creative communities and the practical sides of exhibiting and selling work, experiences that shaped his later approach to producing and championing new talent.
+Jason Ferus Blum was born in Los Angeles, California, on February 20, 1969.
+He is the son of art professor Shirley Neilsen Blum and independent art dealer Irving Blum, who served as director of the Ferus Gallery.
+Growing up in a household immersed in the visual arts gave Blum an early appreciation for creative work and the cultural institutions that nurture it.

 Path to Celebrity